nomadxxxx/FastGPT-Proxy/README.md

 - Optional Parameter Support : Not all OpenAI parameters (e.g., temperature, top_p) etc.

 ### 5. Future Enhancements
-- If Kagi decides to offer the models they already offer in with their Kagi Assistant, I will develop a model pull script like what OpenWeb UI provides for OpenRouter.
+- If Kagi decides to offer the models they already offer in with their Kagi Assistant, I will develop a model pull script like what OpenWeb UI provides for OpenRouter: see https://openwebui.com/t/yikesawjeez/yikes_openrouter
 - Streaming Support : SSE (Server-Sent Events) for real-time text generation.